SirGoodenough/HA_Blueprints/Automations/HumidifierWaterThrottleControl.md

     mqtt_topic ✯ REQUIRED ✯: A topic such as this with your device top topic.
 We are setting var2 via cmnd: "cmnd/humidifier/var2"
                              See below for more details.

+    power_1 ✯ REQUIRED ✯: I was finding that every time this BP updated the Sonoff during the water on (delay command) stage, the sequence stopped and the water time was cut short.
+To clean this up I added a wait so that this BP only sends data when the water is not on.
+That wait is looking to the entity imported to HA when you built the Sonoff SV switch to modulate the water output.

     minimum_time: Current default 20 seconds.
 Must be set lower than the maximum time.
 This it the shortest time that will be sent to the switch.